mirobotech/BEAPER-Pico/LCD/README.md

 * round_rect(x, y, w, h, r, c [, f]) - draw a rounded-rectange at x, y, width w, height h, having corner radius r, using color c, and optionally fill the rectangle with color c if f=True

-* ellispe(x, y, xr, yr, c, [, f, m]) - draw an ellipse centred at x, y, with x radius xr, y radius yr, using color c, and optionally fill the ellipse with color c if f=True.
+* ellipse(x, y, xr, yr, c, [, f, m]) - draw an ellipse centred at x, y, with x radius xr, y radius yr, using color c, and optionally fill the ellipse with color c if f=True.
 Optional m parameter enables the drawing of only one quadrant of the ellipse: 1=top right, 2 = top left, 3=bottom left, 4=bottom right

-* poly(x, y, coords, c [, f]) - draw a polygon at x, y, from an array of integer coords (e.g. array('h', [x0, y0, x1, y1, ... xn, yn]), using color c, and optionally fill the polygon with color c if f=True
+* poly(x, y, coords, c [, f]) - draw a polygon at location x, y, from an array of integer coords (e.g. array('h', [x0, y0, x1, y1, ... xn, yn]), using color c, and optionally fill the polygon with color c if f=True

 * scroll(xstep, ystep) - scroll the contents of the frame buffer by xstep and ystep

-* prbitmap(bitmap, x, y [, index}) - progressively draw a converted bitmap file at x, y, from an optional index within the bitmap.
+* prbitmap(bitmap, x, y [, index}) - progressively draw a converted bitmap file at location x, y, from an optional index within the bitmap.
 The bitmap image must be converted to a python module using Russ Hughes' [image_converter.py] (https://github.com/russhughes/st7789py_mpy/tree/master/utils) program.

 ## LCD Text functions